Flat morphism: Topological properties

 If f is flat and locally of finite presentation, then f is universally open.
 However, if f is faithfully flat and quasi-compact, it is not in general true that f is open, even if X and Y are noetherian.
 Furthermore, no converse to this statement holds: If f is the canonical map from the reduced scheme Xred to X, then f is a universal homeomorphism, but for X non-reduced and noetherian, f is never flat.

-If $f\colon X \to Y$ is faithfully flat, then:
+If $f\colon X \to Y$ is faithfully flat and quasicompact, then: